Housing Sign-Up FAQs

 Are the rates listed per apartment, or per person?

-The rates listed above and on the Residence Life website are per unit.
+The rates listed on the Residence Life website are per unit.
 The total cost per unit is split by the number of occupants and billed to each individual.

 How do I apply for an apartment?